Supraventricular Tachycardia (SVT)

 Treatment might be done when SVT causes symptoms, lasts a long time, or happens often.
 Options include:

 Most children with SVT lead a normal life.
-It's important to follow up with the as often as needed.
+It's important to follow up with the cardiologist as often as needed.

 - Heart and Circulatory System